Josh Jacobs Player Prop Bets for NFL Week 18 | Las Vegas vs. Los Angeles 1/9/2022

 Matchup vs. Los Angeles

-- Against the Chargers, Jacobs' 50.4 rushing yards per game over his five career matchups are 15.1 fewer than his over/under in Sunday's game.
+- Jacobs' 50.4 rushing yards per game in his five career matchups against the Chargers are 9.1 fewer yards than his over/under in Sunday's game.

-- Jacobs, in five matchups against the Chargers, has run for a TD three times, but has not tallied more than one in a single game.

-- The Chargers give up 136.7 yards per game on the ground, the NFL's 30th-ranked rush defense.
+- Conceding 136.7 rushing yards per game, the Chargers have the 30th-ranked run defense in the NFL.

-- The Raiders are up against the NFL's 29th-ranked D when it comes to rushing TDs conceded (21 this year).
+- The Raiders are up against the NFL's 29th-ranked D when it comes to rushing TDs conceded (21 this season).

 Recent Performances

-- Jacobs has 244 rushing yards on 58 attempts (81.3 yards per carry) and one touchdown in his last three games.
+- During his last three games, Jacobs has 244 rushing yards (81.3 per game) on 58 carries with one touchdown.

-- He also has eight catches for 54 receiving yards (18.0 per game).

 Jacobs' Las Vegas Teammates